com-lihaoyi/geny/readme.md

 mostly drop-in, with conversion functions provided where you need to interact with APIs using the standard Scala collections.

+Geny is intentionally a tiny library with one file and zero dependencies, so you can depend on it (or even copy-paste it into your project) without fear of taking on unknown heavyweight dependencies.

 ## Usage

 ### Construction